If you want finer control over integrations you can use the advanced options button on the Settings page beside your integration dropdown.

 Once opened, your options will look something like this:

-You can reset this field to default by submitting a blank field.
+You can reset this field to default by submitting is as blank.

 As of version 0.4.x.4 of the helpdesk buttons software, we support defaults for fields.
 As new integration features are added, this section will be filled with default data.
 These defaults allow you to set the normal operation of the integration and will depend on your PSA.